Sweet is the lore which Nature brings;

 Like other fields of human endeavour, such as war, religion, literature, art, sport, music, and politics, science has its honour roll on which are inscribed the names of its great and notable individuals, those individuals whose wondrous accomplishments serve to inspire others to emulate them by following in their hallowed footsteps.
 Similarly, science has written its particular version of human history which, in simplified form, is as follows: during most of their history, human beings lived in a state of almost complete ignorance about the true nature of the world in which they lived.
 They held many false beliefs about the causes of events such as disease, drought, birth, death, the seasons, the origin of life, and the creation of the world, frequently attributing these natural phenomena to supernatural causes.
 Not surprisingly, the average human life was short, with mortality due to a variety of different causes – disease, famine, injury, war, poison, predators, and natural disasters – very high.
 This was the extremely long period of darkness, ignorance, and superstition, when our species was still in its infancy, from which dark period our species has only recently emerged, thanks to the miraculous discoveries of science and medicine, and the equally miraculous inventions of technology.

 Because so many of us do not understand the One Great Truth about the Universe, we are, day by tumultuous day, creating a perilous situation – perilous because it is so highly unbalanced and is becoming more and more unbalanced with each passing day – that will eventually lead to our downfall.
 The belief that we will always be able to find a solution for our man-made problems, so that we can continue doing what we are presently doing, is not at all justified.
-For this wasteful, polluting, and highly destructive way of life has been practised by human beings for a mere two hundred years, which, in the grand and ancient scale of Life on Earth, is a mere blink of the eye.
+For this wasteful, polluting, planet-altering, and highly destructive way of life has been practised by human beings for just a few centuries, which, in the grand and ancient scale of Life on Earth, is a mere blink of the eye.

 The assurance and sense of security and control over our lives and our fate that science, medicine, and technology have given many of us is a false assurance.
 We have been lulled by science’s promises of longer and longer life, freedom from disease and famine, and dominion over the world into believing that there is nothing that can harm us, because science will always find a solution to whatever ails or confronts us, or threatens our existence and our well-merited evolutionary success.
 For it is precisely this foolish, overweening pride in our scientific accomplishments that will ultimately lead to our downfall.